xchen793/xchen793.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 This is Xuanzhou Chen.
 I am currently a MS student at NYU.
-My research interests are:
+My research interests lie in the intersection of :
 1. Trustworthy Machine Learning
 2. Information Theory
 3. Machine Learning Theory
 4. Natural Language Processing
-4. Applied Crptography
+5. Applied Crptography

-\n
-Specifically, I am exploring some research problems as following: 1) How to make
+Specifically, I am exploring some research problems as following: 1) How to make language models more robust against adversarial perturbations via information-theoretic approaches?
+2) How to make machine learning model more computational efficient?
+3) How to mitigate the inherant bias in training dataset while deploying ML/DL model?